Which website builder is best for bloggers and small businesses in 2019? Is it Squarespace or WordPress? Let’s compare them.

 Squarespace is increasingly targeting the niche of small, offline businesses such as restaurants owners and wedding photographers.

-They mostly have no tech ability and want a quick and simple way to create a beautiful website on which they can present themselves, promote their business and even get some leads.
+They mostly have no tech ability and want a quick and simple way to create a beautiful website.
+The idea is to present themselves, promote their business and even get some leads.

 These are not necessarily advanced websites and only “about 100,000 of the almost 2 million paying Squarespace subscribers are using commerce tools.”